Amdrija/personal-website/content/posts/concurrent-algorithms/index.md

 Let's say that we schedule a long write, and reads to happen inbetween underlying value writes vi and vi + 1 (after vi and before vi + 1).
 At some point, one of these writes has to cause the reader to read a 1, let the value written before such write be vi (it may happen multiple times, but at least once, otherwise, we would not be able to write anything into the register).

 Now, we can schedule two consecutive reads - r1 and r2 to be concurrent to the write vi + 1.
 Because of the regular property of the underlying registers, both reads can return the previous written value vi or the current value vi + 1.
-Therefore, r1 can read vi + 1 and then r2 can read vi, causing a read inversion which breaks atomicity.
+Therefore, r1 can read vi + 1 and then r2 can read vi, causing a new-old inversion which breaks atomicity.

 ![Impossibility of SRSW](images/impossibility-srsw-vi.png)